-Prerequisite: ENGL 006.
-An advanced study of creative writing skills.
-Students will be expected to show proficiency in at least one genre (poetry, short story, drama, novel).
-Frequent writing and intense individual and class criticism of student work are requirements.
-Repeatable 2 times.
+Prerequisite: ENGL 007 with a minimum grade of C. An advanced study of creative writing skills.
+Students will be expected to show proficiency in at least one genre (poetry, short story, drama, and novel).
+Frequent writing, intense individual and class criticism, and the compilation of an individual portfolio of genre-specific creative work are requirements.
 Three hours lecture.